abhishekmeena33/movies-recommender-system/README.md

 - [License](#license)

 ## Overview
 This project aims to provide movie recommendations based on content similarity.
-The model processes the TMDB 5000 Movies Dataset and uses natural language processing and machine learning techniques to suggest movies that are similar to a user-selected movie.
+The model processes the TMDB 5000 Movies Dataset and uses natural language processing and machine learning techniques to suggest movies similar to a user-selected movie.

 ## Dataset
 The data used for this project is the TMDB 5000 Movies Dataset available on Kaggle.
-The dataset includes metadata about movies, such as genres, keywords, cast, crew, and more.
+The dataset includes movie metadata, such as genres, keywords, cast, crew, etc.

 - [TMDB 5000 Movies Dataset on Kaggle](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata/code)